mpejchinovski/course-application/README.md

 ## How to run
 Application currently running on Heroku.
+Link in About.

 To run yourself, a running MySQL server instance is required for which a connection string needs to be provided in appsettings.json.
 The connectionString variable in Startup.cs also needs to be changed to acquire the connection string from appsettings.json.
 Namely: